asibarr2/ros-pca9685-jetXavNX/README.md

 Ensure that the pins above are wired correctly to the PCA9685.

 Most of the configuration for your PCA9685 will be located in **src/pca9685_activity.cpp** It is recommended to keep the default address at 0x40.

+## Change the frequency of Servo to 50 HZ
+If you happen to have issues, go to **src/pca9685_activity.cpp** and change

 On the Jetson Xavier, your SDA and SCL pins will connected to Bus 1 of I2C.
 If you did not wire to the specified SDA/SCL pins above, your PCA9685 module will not work.
 To check if your address is being read, type in terminal:

   **sudo i2cdetect -r -y 1**